 - 3. In order to replicate the Security Index, the duplication percentage may not be less than 95 percent of the total assets in the UCITS Fund as defined in the first sentence of Paragraph 2 above.
 Derivatives and financial instruments with derivative components shall be included in the calculation of the duplication percentage with their weighted market risk using the simple approach provided for in the statutory instrument on risk management and risk measurement in the use of derivatives, securities lending and repurchase agreements in investment funds ("DerivateV") issued pursuant to Section 197 Paragraph 3 KAGB. - 4.
 The duplication percentage reflects the proportion of securities, derivatives and financial instruments with derivative components according to Section 197 Paragraph 1 KAGB in the Investment Fund that corresponds with the Security Index in terms of weighting.
 The duplication percentage is defined as being equal to 100 less one half of the sum of the differences between the weighting of the securities in the index and the applicable weighting of the securities included in the total assets of the UCITS Fund, totalled for all securities and applicable values of derivatives and financial instruments with derivative components according to Section 197 Paragraph 1 KAGB in the UCITS Fund and for all securities in the index.

-$$\mathsf{DG} = 100\% - \frac{\sum{i=1}^{n} |W{i}^{\mathrm{I}} - W{i}^{\mathrm{F}}|}{2}$$
+$$DG = 100\% - \frac{\sum{i=1}^{n} |W{i}^{I} - W{i}^{F}|}{2}$$ n = number of share types in the Fund and index (upper summation limit)

 DG = duplication percentage in %